Give Your Horse the Best Start

 The owners who we help with starting typically go away with greatly enhanced skills in reading and communicating with horses, leading, handling, in-hand, riding a youngster, and long lining.
 We use a treeless saddle (the Mondial Freedom Holistic Saddle) so as to avoid the need to use a treed saddle that might not fit.
 We work with many owners to find a solution to the saddle issue which both their budget and their horse can accommodate.

 There is so much more to starting a horse than that first backing, and to fully educate a horse is obviously an ongoing process over many years.
 Getting the basics right with a starter is our priority, and enabling the owner to consolidate this work is essential.

-Horses come here for starting for as little as two weeks, but we prefer to have a longer, less intense timetable, so that we can adjust it carefully to the horse’s needs.
+Sometimes the process takes as little as two weeks, but we prefer to have a longer, less intense timetable, so that we can adjust it carefully to the horse’s needs.
 Four weeks is not too short for most horses, but six or eight is more sensible for those who want to minimise the risk to themselves, and take the horse further along its education.
-Best of all, some people living locally have kept their horse on livery here for a year or more to really consolidate the work.

 How Much does it Cost?

 Our usual rates apply, currently £50 per hour, for the initial session, and £44 per hour thereafter.
 However, there are times when two people are required